loopwerk/Saga/Sources/Saga/Saga.docc/GettingStarted.md

 As you can see, they both use different metadata: the article has `tags`, a `summary` and a `date`, while the app has a `url` and `images`.

-Let's configure Saga to render these files, while also adding a `SiteMetadata` type that will be given to each template.
+Let's configure Saga to render these files.

 ```swift
 struct ArticleMetadata: Metadata {